Bangladesh moves ahead with Rohingya refugee relocation | DW | 04.12.2020

 Three years ago, a military operation in Myanmar destroyed entire Rohingya Muslim villages.

-UN investigators say as many as 10,000 people were killed and more than 730,000 Rohingya fled the massacre for Bangladesh,caling it "textbook ethnic cleansing".
+UN investigators say as many as 10,000 people were killed and more than 730,000 Rohingya fled the massacre for Bangladesh, calling it "textbook ethnic cleansing."

 Myanmar denies genocide and says its forces were targeting Rohingya militants who attacked police posts.